Foster carer guidelines

 - NDIS checklist for carers in NSW

-- FACS will provide information packs for each child or young person receiving ADHC services.
+- DCJ will provide information packs for each child or young person receiving ADHC services.

 - Who can help

 - Service providers can help their existing clients prepare i.e., specialist can provide reports, etc.

 - NDIS planning workbook

 - The carer and caseworker prepares the participant statement with child or young person:

 - Goals and aspirations

 - A list of all the current supports and carer activities and reason why each one is valuable

 - A list of all the aids/equipment the child or young person currently has and whether modifications or new equipment are likely to be required over the next 12 months

 - Caseworker and carer prepare information to take to the planning meeting with the child/ young person (age/ability appropriate)